Ax3man/phylopath/cran-comments.md

 ## CRAN check:

-There is currently errors on most builds.
-This was caused by an update of `purrr`, of which I was not informed.
-This happened because both `purrr` and `phylopath` pushed updates around the same time and the maintainers of `purrr` did not see the newly found errors.

-The current release fixes these errors.
+There is currently errors on r-oldrel builds because of a version dependency for the parallel package.
+I've removed the specific version dependency, so these errors should dissapear with this release.

 ## Downstream dependencies
 The package does not have downstream dependencies.